ICT-BDA/EasyML/README.md

 * 1) Lowing the barriers of defining and executing machine learning tasks;
 * 2) Sharing and re-using the implementations of the algorithms, the job DAGs, and the experimental results;
 * 3) Seamlessly integrating the stand-alone algorithms as well as the distributed algorithms in one task.
-The system has been deployed as a machine learning service in Institute of Computing Technology, Chinese Academy of Sciences and can be access from the Internet.
+The system has been deployed as a machine learning service in Institute of Computing Technology, Chinese Academy of Sciences and can be access from the here.

+The system consists of three major components: 1) A distributed machine learning library which implements not only popular used machine learning algorithms, but also the algorithms for data pre/post-processing, data format transformation, feature generation, performance evaluation etc. These algorithms are mainly implemented based on Spark.
+2) A GUI-based machine learning studio system which enable users to create, configure, submit, monitor, and sharing their machine learning process in a drag-and-drop manner.
+All of the algorithms in the machine learning library can be accessed and configured in the studio system.
+They are the key building blocks for constructing machine learning tasks.
+3) A cloud service for executing the tasks.
+We build the service based on the open source big data platform of Hadoop and Spark.
+After receiving a task DAG from the GUI, each node will be automatically scheduled to run when all of its dependent data sources are ready.
+The algorithm corresponds to the node will scheduled to run on Linux, Spark, or Map-Reduce\cite, according to their implementation.